Leiden Institute for Area Studies (LIAS)

 PhD Council

-The PhD Council represents all PhD candidates affiliated with LIAS and promotes their interests.
-The Council regularly meets with the Academic Director to monitor the PhD program.
+A PhD Council represents all PhD candidates affiliated with an institute and promotes their interests.
+The LIAS PhD Council regularly meets with the Academic Director to monitor the PhD programme.
 It also organizes academic and social events.
 Council membership is for a period of two years, but practice is flexible.
 New members are recruited through an open call for expressions of interest.

 Advisory Council